Skip to Content

 Why do European snakes need to be protected?

-Like canaries in coal mines, you’ll find European snakes serve as living thermometers for ecosystem health.
+Like canaries in coal mines, you’ll find European snakes facing a perfect storm of threats that require your protection efforts.

 Do snakes live in polluted areas?